OlivierLD/raspberry-coffee/NMEA-mux-WebUI/small-server-extended/README.md

 # Case Study (WIP) NMEA Multiplexer running on a Raspberry Pi Zero W, and others
-> - Raspberry Zero W and Higher
+- Raspberry Zero W and Higher
-> - Can emit its own network
+- Can emit its own network
-> - Two push-buttons for User Interface
+- Two push-buttons for User Interface
-> - One OLED Screen
+- One OLED Screen
-> - Web UI served from the same device - accessible from any browser, running on another device on the same network (cell-phone, tablet, laptop,...)
+- Web UI - served from the same device - accessible from any browser, running on another device on the same network (cell-phone, tablet, laptop,...)
-> - Optional BME280 (Temperature, pressure, humidity)
+- Optional BME280 (Temperature, pressure, humidity) and other sensors
-> - File Logger (with WebUI, logged data can be downloaded from it)
+- File Logger (with WebUI, logged data can be downloaded from it)
-> - Optional TCP forwarder
+- Optional TCP forwarder
+- ... and more (WiP).

-This is a case study, using different hardware configurations to run the same software configuration (the NMEA Multiplexer).
+This is a case study, using different hardware configurations to run the same software configurations (the NMEA Multiplexer).

 For the hardware details, see [here](../full-server-extended-v2/README.md), as it is the exact same one as in this project.